ngneat/nx-serverless/README.md

 <hr />

-## CI/CD pipeline with Github Actions
+## CI/CD Pipeline with Github Actions

 The pipeline has been configured to run everytime a push/pull_request is made to the `main` branch.
 You should uncomment the `ci.yml` workflow.